Pistol Shrimp Facts

 Pistol Shrimp Distribution, Habitat, and Ecology

-Given the number of different species of Pistol Shrimp, its distribution remains virtually worldwide.
-Most of the various species, but not all, inhabit either tropical or temperate waters.
+Given the number of different species of Pistol Shrimp, its range of overall distribution isn’t surprising.
+In point of fact, the animal appears virtually worldwide in its zone of habitation.
+Most of the various species, but not all, though, inhabit either tropical or temperate waters.

-Further, those varieties that live in the warmer climates most commonly make their homes in regions of coral reef.
-However, one remarkable species actually lives only in freshwater caves.
+Those varieties that live in the warmer climates, meanwhile, display similar and precise preferences for their habitat.
+Most of these commonly make their homes in regions of coral reef.
+One remarkable species, however, actually lives only in freshwater caves.

 Some species have also developed a symbiotic relationship with the goby fish.
 The two will even share the same protective burrow.
 The shrimp maintains the burrow.
 Having better eyesight, the goby fish watches for danger when the pair goes outside the burrow.

-Further, the method of sound generation is astonishing.
-The powerful claw opens so quickly and shuts with such velocity which creates a cavitation bubble.
+The method of sound generation is truly astonishing.
+The powerful claw opens so quickly and shuts with such velocity that it creates a cavitation bubble.
 This bubble expands outward rapidly.
-The outward pressure is what generates the shock wave.
+The outward pressure actually generates the powerful shock wave.

 The Pistol Shrimp uses this to hunt for prey.
 The shock wave is brief, lasting only one millisecond.
 However, it is powerful enough to kill small fish, or even shatter glass.
 Groups of these shrimp in a feeding frenzy will actually interfere with the sonar of submarines.